 Affectionately known as FinnU, Finlandia has been a fixture in Hancock, Michigan’s northernmost city since 1896 when it was known as Suomi College.
 Psychology is one of the many majors offered at FinnU, and sub fields including behavioral psychology are emphasized in individual courses.

-In order to receive their bachelor’s degree, psychology students are required to complete an internship or relevant research project.
+In order to receive a bachelor’s degree, psychology students are required to complete a research project.
+Many students also complete an internship to gain real-world experience and career insights.
 Study abroad opportunities are also available to FinnU psychology majors.

 # 21Multnomah University